mgiuffrida/docs/app/1.0/docs/devguide/data-system.md

 referenced by multiple elements, and there's no way to prevent one element from mutating a shared array or changing a subproperty of an object.

-As a result, Polymer treats the contents of arrays and objects as always being **available** for two- way binding.
+As a result, Polymer treats the contents of arrays and objects as always being **available** for two-way binding.
 That is:

 *   Data updates always flow downwards, even if the target property is marked read-only.